BDC Hamburger Icon

 Use organic social media when …

-• Trying to engage followers: Strengthen and grow customer relationships by interacting with followers via comments and posting content that interests them.
+• Trying to engage followers: Strengthen and grow customer relationships by interacting with followers through comments and posting content that interests them.

 • Seeking market feedback: Getting feedback from your followers is a great way to identify opportunities.
 They’re already interested in your product and may even be customers, making your organic social posts excellent places to get free market insights.

-• Expanding customer service channels: Providing customer service via your social media accounts can be faster than other methods and has the benefit of showcasing your customer service excellence to potential customers.
+• Expanding customer service channels: Providing customer service via your social media accounts can be faster than other methods.
+Plus, it has the benefit of showcasing your customer service excellence to potential customers.

 TipBottom line

-When your marketing budget is tight, consider encouraging user-generated content (USG).
-USG is free and effective, with a higher click-through rate than many other marketing strategies.
+When your marketing budget is tight, consider encouraging user-generated content (UGC).
+UGC is free and effective, with a higher click-through rate than many other marketing strategies.

 Use both paid and organic social media when …

-• You have established your business and social media accounts: Once you have built a significant following organically and have the budget to hire a campaign manager and pay for ads, you can use your social accounts to accomplish multiple goals.
+• You’ve established your business and social media accounts.
+Once you’ve built a solid organic following and have the budget to hire a campaign manager and run ads, you can use social media to accomplish multiple goals — from deepening engagement to expanding your audience.

-• You want to maximize your reach: By combining organic and paid social media marketing, you can encourage current followers to share your content while also attracting new followers and customers via paid ads.
+• You want to maximize your reach.
+By combining paid and organic efforts, you can encourage current followers to share your content while using paid ads to reach new potential customers and drive conversions.

 How to find the right balance of paid and organic social media

 Marketers wondering when and where to spend their social media marketing dollars should understand their target audience’s interests and demographics.
-They should also know what content is best for each social platform.
+They should also know what content performs best on each platform.

-An inclusive strategy would integrate paid and organic social media marketing at appropriate times.
-For example:
+An effective strategy integrates paid and organic social media marketing at the right times.
+For example, when:

-• When focusing on lead generation: Use paid social media marketing to attract customers and organic social media marketing to engage existing consumers and nurture long-term relationships.
+• Focusing on lead generation: Use paid social media marketing to attract customers and organic social media marketing to engage existing consumers and nurture long-term relationships.

 Jennifer Dublino contributed to this article.